nataliiasolomchak21/codeasy-quiz/README.md

 ### Code

 * The code for social media icons was also taken from [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/?child=first) by [Code Institute](https://codeinstitute.net/ie/full-stack-software-development-diploma/?utm_term=code%20institute&utm_campaign=CI+-+IRL+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=14304747355&hsa_grp=128775288209&hsa_ad=635725005315&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gad=1&gclid=EAIaIQobChMI-6Pgu9jmgAMVzjcGAB3SFA1FEAAYASAAEgKGQvD_BwE) and was used only in html file.
 The comment about it is in html file.
 * All the JavaScript code was made by me besides the one mentioned in comments in script.js file.
-Also the functionality of showQuizQuestions function was inspired by [Codehal's "How To Make Quiz Website Using HTML CSS And Javascript" Youtube video](https://www.youtube.com/watch?v=Vp8x8-reqZA&t=3713s).
-The overall quiz may seem similar to what is in the video as I was struggling with it a lot but while using some of the functuonality from this video I still created my own code as well because I didn't want to blatantly copy and paste someone else's work.
+Also, the functionality of showQuizQuestions function was inspired by [Codehal's "How To Make Quiz Website Using HTML CSS And Javascript" Youtube video](https://www.youtube.com/watch?v=Vp8x8-reqZA&t=3713s).
+The overall quiz may seem similar to what's in the video as I struggled a lot with it, but while using some functuonality from this video I still created my own code as well because I didn't want to blatantly copy and paste someone else's work.
 * All the HTML and CSS was written by me.

 ## Acknowledgements